 45NRTH Flowbeist Bike Tire

 The Flowbeist had tall knobs that spaced widely so that they could get through the loose layer of snow and grip to the snow that lay firm below.
 The height of the knobs and their spacing coupled with the medium width casing here to offer us just the right amount of float we needed to roll when the snow below us was soft.
 Make sure that the loose snow does not have too much girth, which would otherwise result in slow rolling.
-On fat bike tires where the tread is packed densely at the center while towards the sides the knobs were spaced – in our experience, it was more likely that we would be facing weird handling issues.
-Usually, it was in the form of side slips or squirminess due to traction as we leaned over the bike or when it was more upright.
+On fat bike tires where: 1.
+The tread is packed densely at the centre, and 2.
+The side knobs were less compact – in our experience, it was more likely that we would be facing weird handling issues.
+Usually it was in the form of side slips or squirminess due to traction as we leaned over the bike or when it was more upright.
 However, at no point did we face such an issue, and we were surprised at how normal the tire felt as we were initiating corners.
-When we were running low pressure – there was hardly any self-steer or awkward input from the handlebars.
-With great breaking traction, what the tire can offer during the corners was better than many other fat bike tires.
+When we were running low pressure – there was hardly any self steer or awkward input from the handlebars.

 - Material: MPC – Multiple Purpose Compound